plokhotnyuk/jsoniter-scala/README.md

 	at scala.tools.nsc.transform.ExplicitOuter$OuterPathTransformer.outerPath(ExplicitOuter.scala:267)
 	at scala.tools.nsc.transform.ExplicitOuter$OuterPathTransformer.outerPath(ExplicitOuter.scala:267)
 ```

-Workarounds are:
-- don't enclose ADTs with an object into outer classes
+Also, [internal compiler error](https://github.com/plokhotnyuk/jsoniter-scala/issues/551) can happen during compilation
+of derived codecs for ADT definitions that are nested in some classes or functions like [here](https://github.com/plokhotnyuk/jsoniter-scala/commit/db52782e6c426b73efac6c5ecaa4c28c9d128f48)

+Workaround is the same for both cases: don't enclose ADT definitions into outer _classes_ or _functions_, use the outer
-- use the outer object (not a class) instead
+_object_ (not a class) instead

 4. Scala.js doesn't support Java enums compiled from Java sources, so linking fails with errors like:
 ```